-There are a few other categories that may come up here as well, depending on what you may need and how much that you’re going to be moving with your family.
-It’s always a good idea to check in with your moving company to let them know about any items that you suspect may need special handling so that you can work out details.
+There are a few other categories that may come up here as well, depending on what you may need and how much you’re going to be moving with your family.
+It’s always a good idea to check in with your local moving company to let them know about any items that you suspect may need special handling so that you can work out details.
 This will help them, and you, ensure that you’re doing whatever is necessary to keep it all safe and stable during the moving process.

 Communication with Movers Regarding Special Handling

 You want to be sure that, when you use iMoving’s facilitation services, you indicate that you’re going to require special handling services.
-Not only will it be included in your quote, but it also allows them to have everything in order when they arrive to your home on moving day.
+Not only will it be included in your quote, but it also allows them to have everything in order when they arrive at your home on moving day.
 They’ll need special items for packing and moving, so you want to know that they’ll have those things on hand.

 When you’re going through with your move, be sure that you talk directly with the movers to let them know which items you believe are going to need special handling during your move.
-Have a list ready for them so that, the day of your move, you will be able to have everything taken care of in the way that you want it to.
+Have a list ready for them so that, on the day of your move, you will be able to have everything taken care of in the way that you want it to.

 Which Companies Offer Special Handling Services?